 So here you are, using data to assess whether your candidates fit the needs for the job.
 The only problem here: these needs are likely based on a database, while the circumstances in your team aren’t taken into consideration.
 As a result of that, you will look for the exact same person when opening the same vacancy again.
 Bye diversity.

-Finding out what it actually is that you should be looking for in a next hire should be as much of an assessment as your candidate evaluation.
+Finding out what it actually is that you should be looking for in the next hire should be as much of an assessment as your candidate evaluation.
 It’s not a data set you can just pick from a library, because this library doesn’t take into consideration your company culture or current team composition.
 And it certainly won’t provide you with other recommendations when you are looking for another team member on that same function.

 If you want data to actually objectify your hiring practices, you should leverage it to not only review your candidates, but also your hiring needs.